Toloka/docs-tolokers/en/common/troubleshooting/troubleshooting.md

 {% endcut %}

-{% cut "Questions about field tasks" %}
+{% cut "Questions about field projects" %}

-{% cut "Can a task be rejected if a person or a car license plate number is in the shot?" %}
+{% cut "Can a project be rejected if a person or a car license plate number is in the shot?" %}

-When requesters review tasks, they primarily check whether they are completed according to the instructions.
+When requesters review projects, they primarily check whether they are completed according to the instructions.
 However, according to Section 3.5 of the [User Agreement]({{ user-agreement }}), you can't submit photos or videos of third parties or car license plates.
-Therefore, it doesn't matter whether the requester accepts the task or not.
+Therefore, it doesn't matter whether the requester accepts the project or not.
 Your account might still be blocked for violation of the User Agreement, and you won't be able to withdraw money from Toloka (Section 8.5.3).
 Therefore, carefully check the photos and videos you're submitting for whether they contain vehicle number plates or other people's faces.
-If the task asks you to take photos of strangers or car license plates, don't complete it and contact the Toloka support service.
-We will check the task, suspend it, or ask the requester to make changes to it so that the task complies with [Toloka]({{ toloka }}) rules.
+If the project asks you to take photos of strangers or car license plates, don't complete it and contact the Toloka support service.
+We will check the project, suspend it, or ask the requester to make changes to it so that the project complies with [Toloka]({{ toloka }}) rules.

 {% endcut %}